-Federal reports show that BCM’s experimenters conducted horrendous procedures that had not been approved, in violation of federal regulations, so often that it seems “going rogue” is standard practice at the school.
-For instance:
+Federal reports show that BCM’s experimenters have conducted horrendous procedures that had not been approved, in violation of federal regulations, so often that it seems “going rogue” is standard practice at the school.
+These are some examples:

-- Experimenters amputated the ends of mice’s tails, killed mice by breaking their necks, and amputated their toes without pain medication—all in breach of rules.
+- Experimenters amputated the ends of mice’s tails, killed mice by breaking their necks, and amputated mice’s toes without pain medication—all in breach of rules.

 - Five pairs of mice who were stitched together in an experiment were subjected to risky and complicated separation surgery without appropriate oversight.